Andrew Vaughn Player Props: White Sox vs. Braves

 Andrew Vaughn At The Plate

-- Vaughn has had at least one RBI in 38.9% of his games this year (35 of 90), with two or more RBI 12 times (13.3%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 38.5% of his games this year, Vaughn has had at least one RBI.
+He's picked up more than one in 13.2% and driven in three or more of his team's runs in five contests.

-- In 40.0% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (3.3%).
+- In 36 of 91 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.